How To Fix Your Sleep Schedule

 Better sleep starts long before bedtime.
 Long naps, heavy dinners, or late caffeine can disrupt your body’s rhythm and delay rest.
 I learned this after cutting afternoon coffee and shortening naps.
 Now?
 My focus improved, and I could work faster the next day.

-Caffeine can stay in your system for up to eight hours, even if you don’t feel it.
+Caffeine can stay in your system for up to 12 hours, even if you don’t feel it.
 Late-night snacks or alcohol might make you sleepy at first, but they often lead to restless sleep later.
 These small choices add up and affect how alert you feel in the morning.

 Take a moment to review your habits.
 Keep naps under 30 minutes and finish them before 3 p.m.
 Staying active during the day may also help your body feel ready to rest at night.
 A steady rhythm strengthens your energy, clarifies your mind, and makes your work more efficient.